ENG517/DITA-TM-4/procedures/p-typewriter-set-formatting.md

 ### Step 1: Identify your line spacing lever

-- The line spacer is a small lever located on the left hand side of the typewriter, usually right above the carriage return lever.
+- The line spacer is a small lever located on the left-hand side of the typewriter, usually right above the carriage return lever.

 ### Step 2: Shift the lever to the spacing you prefer